Chino Air Show Is On

 Key Takeaways:

-• Airport tenants, including Yanks Air Museum and Flying Tigers Aviation, have withdrawn their injunction to stop the 2017 Planes of Fame Chino Air Show, citing a desire not to harm attendees and vendors, and the impact of a judge's recusal on the hearing timeline.
+• A group of airport tenants, including Yanks Air Museum and Flying Tigers Aviation, have withdrawn their injunction to stop the 2017 Planes of Fame Chino Air Show.

-• Despite withdrawing the injunction for the 2017 show, the tenants plan to seek a speedy court date to gain oversight and prevent future disruptions from Planes of Fame air shows.
+• Despite withdrawing the injunction for the 2017 show, the plaintiffs plan to continue seeking a court date to gain oversight for future air shows.

 See a mistake?
 Contact us.